krismichalski/docker-rails/README.md

 - Includes [pry](http://pryrepl.org/) for easier debugging
 - Creates user with UID and GUI 1000 so it matches defaults for first non-root user on Linux hosts
     * Thanks to that there are no problems with permissions on shared volumes (workaround until [docker solves this](https://github.com/docker/docker/issues/2259))
+    * There is possibility to use different number by passing LOCAL_USER_ID

 ## Quick start
 Execute this command in empty folder: